nirvdrum/nirvdrum.com/_posts/2022-04-11-truffle-language-embedding.md

 There isn't much going on in terms of memory allocation, I/O, multi-threading, or even functionality like virtual calls and templating/generics.
 I'd encourage you to run your own benchmarks flexing the functionality your application would require.

-With all of that said, from here on out I'm going to use the Java implementation of the Haversine algorithm as the baseline.
+From here on out I'm going to use the Java implementation of the Haversine algorithm as the baseline.
+I think this is a more realistic performance target for the Truffle languages.
-The differences between Java and Truffle languages are smaller than the differences between C++ and Java and that detail would be difficult to see if the ensuing analysis focused on Truffle languages vs C++.
+Additionally, the differences between Java and Truffle languages are smaller than the differences between C++ and Java and that detail would be difficult to see if the ensuing analysis focused on Truffle languages vs C++.

-Fig. 3 adds in the results from the third benchmark outlined in the previous section.
+Before taking a look at the performance of the various Haversine implementations invoked via the Native Image C API, we need to sort out which approach to take for making arbitrary GraalVM Polyglot API calls (see previous section for description).
+Fig. 3 shows the results of executing a guest language code fragment under a variety of Truffle resource management strategies.
-Results are provided for both TruffleRuby and Graal.js in order to provide GraalVM Polyglot API results that don't overfit to a particular language.
+Results are provided for both TruffleRuby and Graal.js in order to provide results that don't overfit to a particular guest language.
-To help give a better sense of the benefits of Truffle caching, multiple results are presented:
+The different strategies measured are:

 <ol type="a">
-  <li>No caching at all (try-with-resources pattern; context is local and code fragments always parsed at runtime)</li>
-  <li>Truffle context re-used, but code fragments always parsed at runtime</li>
+  <li>Polyglot context reused, but code fragments always parsed at runtime <small>(No Parse Cache)</small></li>
-  <li>Truffle context re-used and evaluated code fragments parsed (thread-safe)</li>
+  <li>Polyglot context reused and evaluated code fragments parsed <small>(Thread-Safe Parse Cache)</small></li>
-  <li>Truffle context re-used and evaluated code fragments parsed (thread-unsafe)</li>
+  <li>Polyglot context reused and evaluated code fragments parsed <small>(Thread-Unsafe Parse Cache)</small></li>
+  <li>Polyglot context recreated for each call <small>(Not graphed)</small></li>
 </ol>

 <div id="figure_3_report" class="figure" style="width: 100%"></div>